Student group takes Facebook privacy gripes to court

 Among its complaints, europe-v-facebook said more than 40,000 Facebook users who had requested a copy of the data Facebook was holding on them had not received anything several months after making a request.

-Ireland has become a hub for the international operations of U.S. technology firms including Google and Microsoft (MSFT.O), who are attracted by a generous tax regime and in return create employment for thousands.
+Ireland has become a hub for the international operations of U.S. technology firms including Google and Microsoft, who are attracted by a generous tax regime and in return create employment for thousands.

 Gary Davies, Ireland's deputy data protection commissioner, denied Facebook's investment in Ireland had influenced regulation of the company.